Jim Howden (rower): International representative

 In 1956 for the Melbourne Olympics the winning Kings Cup Victorian eight was selected as the Australian men's eight excepting for the 3 seat – Benfield from New South Wales.
 Howden rowed in the four seat of the Australian eight in their Olympic campaign to a thrilling final where the Australian eight took it to the US and Canadian crews and came away with a bronze medal.

 In 1962 Howden was the stroke of a Victorian coxed four which was selected to race for Australia at the inaugural World Rowing Championships in Lucerne.
 They placed fifth overall.

 Selector

 Howden was an Australian rowing team selector from 1976 to 1980.
 He was on selection panels for squads for the Montreal 1976 and the Moscow 1980 Olympics and the 1977,1978 and 1979 World Rowing Championships.
 He was the Rowing Australia Chairman of Selectors in 1979 when the decision was made to appoint a full-time national coach in Reinhold Batschi.

 Professional career and personal

 Howden was a lawyer and was appointed as a Victorian County Court judge in 1985.
-He was diagnosed with a malignant melanoma in 1986 and died from that affliction in 1993.
+He was diagnosed with melanoma in 1986 and died from it in 1993.